 From a culinary position peppers are often treated as vegetables and

 also their versatility in numerous dishes.
-They add flavor, color and texture
+They are exceptional for dunking in hummus or

-to a collection of recipes.
+consisting of a pop of coloration to servings of mixed greens.
 This culinary classification is not based on their

 botanical characteristics but how they are used in cooking.